tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 Maybe I should explain how I ended up in Silt Creek.
 It's relevant to understanding why I'm still here, and you deserve the full scope of my decision-making – its grandeur, its futility – before we go any further.

-One years ago, I was living in Elgin Falls, a respectable town in northern Texas.
+One year ago, I was living in Elgin Falls, a respectable town in northern Texas.
 At the time, I thought I had it all: a girlfriend I genuinely loved and planned to marry, a beautiful appartment, and a job at a restaurant where I waited tables and pretended to know the difference between a ten-dollar Lambrusco and a thousand-dollar Bordeaux.

 My girlfriend was the first to go.
 She had big ambitions for her life, and as it turned out, I wasn’t part of them.